Welcome to my trip report from Karlovy Vary’s 54th international film festival.

-So you can either wait at last minute ticket desk, that release expired tickets, that were not picked up 15 minutes before the start of the movie.
+So you can either wait at the last-minute ticket desk, that release expired tickets, that were not picked up 15 minutes before the start of the movie.

 Or you can wait in line 1 hour, 2 hours before the start of the movie.

 In the first case, there is a little chance you will get tickets.

 Because if you don’t arrive 5 minutes before the start of projection, your seat reservation will fall through to other visitors, who patiently waited in line.

-In second case, you will need to know before hand the popularity of the movie and the capacity of the theatre.
+In the second case, you will need to know beforehand the popularity of the movie and the capacity of the theatre.